-A library in Picton organised the DiscARTed Art show
+A library in Picton organized the DiscARTed Art show

 At the end of October, the Prince Edward County Library and Archives together with Books & Company hosted the “2014 DiscARTed Art show – creations from discarded books” in Picton, Ontario.
 It was the 3rd annual show, so the tradition is already well established.
 The purpose of the event was to fundraise for the library and also for an upcoming local authors festival.
 Visitors could buy what they liked.
 Profits weren’t the main result – fun was.